Grape hyacinth, or muscari, is very cute short bulb flower.

 This little plant is special for its cute small bell-shaped flowers.
 It is perfect for flower beds, along edges, or in rocky ground.

-- When they grow to greater numbers, they form a magnificent colored carpet.
+- As they grow to great numbers, they form a magnificent colored carpet.

-- Plant several dozen bulbs in the same place and the resulting effect will be amazing.
+- Plant dozens bulbs in the same place and the resulting effect looks amazing.

 Depending on the variety, some grape hyacinths can grow anywhere from 8 to 24 inches (20 to 60 cm), but most grow to an average height.

 Grape hyacinths are often available in flower shops for indoor blooming in winter, but these are usually forced.
 This forcing makes them bloom earlier, but usually weakens them to the point of not being able to survive, even if planted outdoors.

 Smart tip about grape hyacinth

 No need to water, grape hyacinths don’t need it unless they’re indoors where it doesn’t rain!